Stand-to Veteran Leadership Program

 A: Alumni are expected to remain involved in the program through a variety of ways.
 This includes recruiting and mentoring new participants, sharing leadership experiences with new classes, and participating in follow-up interviews and surveys to measure program outcomes.
 Alumni will also be encouraged to stay connected with each other, and provide valued support to the projects and initiatives pursued after their time in the program.

-Q: I’m interested in the program, but can’t attend this year.
+Q: I’m interested in Stand-To VLP, but can’t attend this year.
 How can I receive information about the program in the future?

 A: Sign up to receive future program notifications and updates.